Table of Contents

 The Committee on Curricula (COC) reviews petitions for substitutions for the Institute Laboratory and REST subjects.
 Information about these petitions can be found on the Registrar’s website.

-The Subcommittee on the Humanities, Arts, and Sciences Requirement (SHR) reviews petitions to receive credit towards the HASS Requirement for subjects not designated as a HASS subject and to receive distribution credit for subjects taken outside of MIT.
+The Subcommittee on the Humanities, Arts, and Social Sciences Requirement (SHR) reviews petitions for substitutions within the HASS Requirement.
 Information about these petitions can be found on the HASS Requirement website.

 Petitions regarding the Communication Requirement are reviewed by the Subcommittee on the Communication Requirement (SOCR).
 They are accepted on a rolling basis and reviewed approximately every two weeks, as schedules permit.
 Students wishing to petition may pick up paper forms or obtain a PDF copy of the petition form online.
 Decision letters are sent within one business day of the Subcommittee's decision.
 Petition decisions are final.

-SOCR will not consider an appeal unless the student can provide substantial and compelling new information that was unavailable to the Subcommittee when it made its initial decision.
+SOCR will consider an appeal only if the student can provide substantial and compelling new information that was unavailable to the Subcommittee when it made its initial decision.
 Students wishing to appeal a SOCR decision must submit a petition that details the new information.

 If a student wishes to make a substitution for a departmental requirement, such a request should be made through the department concerned.
 Since procedures vary, the student should contact his or her advisor, or the department's undergraduate office.
 A student who wishes to substitute a UROP or other research subject for a departmental requirement must submit a letter of intent to that department.
 The department makes the decision concerning a substitution.